 Provident Financial in Focus

-Provident Financial (PFS) is headquartered in Jersey City, and is in the Finance sector.
-The stock has seen a price change of 12.85% since the start of the year.
-The holding company for The Provident Bank is currently shelling out a dividend of $0.43 per share, with a dividend yield of 3.38%.
-This compares to the Financial - Savings and Loan industry's yield of 2.2% and the S&P 500's yield of 1.89%.
+Headquartered in Jersey City, Provident Financial (PFS) is a Finance stock that has seen a price change of 0.37% so far this year.
+The holding company for The Provident Bank is currently shelling out a dividend of $0.24 per share, with a dividend yield of 3.95%.
+This compares to the Financial - Savings and Loan industry's yield of 2.58% and the S&P 500's yield of 1.59%.

-In terms of dividend growth, the company's current annualized dividend of $0.92 is up 12.2% from last year.
-In the past five-year period, Provident Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 8.82%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Provident Financial's payout ratio is 46%, which means it paid out 46% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $0.96 is up 3.2% from last year.
+In the past five-year period, Provident Financial has increased its dividend 3 times on a year-over-year basis for an average annual increase of 3.97%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Provident Financial's current payout ratio is 46%.
+This means it paid out 46% of its trailing 12-month EPS as dividend.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, PFS is a compelling investment opportunity.
-Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, PFS presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #1 (Strong Buy).

 Provident Financial Services, Inc (PFS) : Free Stock Analysis Report